-Most pet turtle species are rather hardy, but they can still suffer when you make husbandry errors.
-These are the biggest mistakes pet turtle owners make.
+Most pet turtle species are tough but they can still suffer when you make errors.
+These are the 5 biggest mistakes pet turtle owners make.

 Turtles need as much space as you can give them.

 Think about it.
-If you were an animal, and you lived in an environment that spanned hundreds and hundreds of miles, would you want to be confined to a 10 by 10-inch glass jar your entire life??
+If you were an animal, and you lived in an environment that was essentially endless, would you want to be confined to a small glass jar your entire life??

-Try this.
-Put a turtle into a small bowl that it can’t climb out of and watch it try to escape, then ask yourself why it’s trying to escape.
-You wouldn’t want to be confined to small quarters, and neither do turtles.
+Put a turtle into a small bowl and watch it try to escape.
+Now, ask yourself why it’s trying to escape.
+You wouldn’t want to be confined to a small place to live.
+Neither do turtles.

-For every 1 inch of your biggest turtle, you will need 10 gallons of tank space.
+For every 1 inch of turtle shell (measured vertically), you will need 10 gallons of water for pet water turtles.

 I’m convinced that the number #1 reason that most pet turtles skimp on the size of their turtle tanks is due to cost.
 Most owners would simply rather not shelve out $100+ for a tank.

-And while in this case I would rather the owner simply not get a turtle, to begin with, tanks don’t need to be expensive.
-A simple 55-gallon+ tub could do.
-A lot of times these tubs actually have a lot more space than most tanks, as well.
+But aquariums or tanks don’t necessarily have to be expensive.
+A simple 55-gallon+ tub will do in many cases.
+A lot of times tubs actually have more space than most aquariums anyways.

-They are also important because a proper filter cleans out excessive ammonia that your turtle secretes.
+They are also important because a proper filter cleans out excessive ammonia that comes from your turtle’s waste.

-If your turtle tank’s water has too much ammonia, that can potentially maim or even kill your turtle.
+If your tank’s water has too much ammonia it can potentially hurt your turtle.

-Ideally, you should always have a proper filter that also uses biological filtration, a process that breaks down the ammonia your turtle secretes (through waste) into nitrite, with which then another biological media (on the filter) breaks that down into nitrate, which is much, much less toxic and harmful to turtles.
+Ideally, you should always have a proper filter that uses biological, mechanical, and chemical filtration.
+Biological filtration describes the process of breaking down the ammonia from your turtle’s waste and turning it into nitrite.
+That nitrite is then broken down into nitrate, which is much less toxic and harmful to turtles.

 - UV-B light for the healthy production of vitamin D3.